xavierpriour/xdo/README.md

 It is easy to extend, and does not have any dependency, beyond `bash`.

+To install:

+- clone this repo
+- link `xdo` into your path: `sudo ln -s ./xdo /usr/local/bin`
+- add `XDO_PATH` to your `~/.profile` pointing to this folder
+- test: `xdo nostage noop`

 TODO: example public project

 ## standard elements

+Standard xdo commands and functions are geared toward docker images.

 (TODO)